-The “two weeks wait” starts just after the embryo is transplanted in women uterus.
-The embryo transfer procedure is a stressful yet exciting milestone in their fertility treatment journey for every woman.
+The “two weeks wait” starts just after the embryo is transplanted in a women’s uterus.
+The embryo transfer procedure is a stressful yet exciting milestone in the fertility treatment journey for every woman.
 This is the time to nurture yourself, don’t taking the stress of the outcome from the very first day.
 Sit back, Relax and Laugh.
-When you are laughing you are far away from stress, and this all that you need.
+When you are laughing you are far away from stress, and this is all that you need.
 Find your own way to live stress-free as you know what works best for you.

 Lying on the bed all the time in the name of bed-rest is something not to do after embryo transfer.
-Bed rest cannot improve your chances of pregnancy after embryo transfer, which might make worst.
-Take care of your self, take rest, take plenty of sleep and don’t do anything that you don’t want to do.
+Bed rest cannot improve your chances of pregnancy after embryo transfer, which might make it worst.
+Take care of yourself, take rest, take plenty of sleep, and don’t do anything that you don’t want to do.
 You can continue your daily routine as you used to and can also start going office.
-Listen to your body; take a day off if you want, cuddle up on the couch and watch your favorite series.
+Listen to your body; take a day off if you want, cuddle up on the couch, and watch your favorite series.
 Also, if you feel anxious at home and want to move around, go for a walk.

 Continue your supportive medications as instructed by your doctor.
 Never avoid a single medicine prescribed.
 These medicines help to keep your embryo alive and make your uterus environment optimal.
 Create a chart of all the medicines and complete your dose.

-Don’t restrict yourself from your routine activities but lifting heavy weight post embryo transfer is not a good idea.
-There is no a strict measure of how much to lift and twist but avoiding heavy weight and rigorous exercise should be avoided.
+Don’t restrict yourself from your routine activities but lifting heavyweight post embryo transfer is not a good idea.
+There is no strict measure of how much to lift and twist but avoiding heavyweight and rigorous exercise should be avoided.
 Your ovaries are likely still enlarged and tender at this point and need to be protected, so a big NO to hard work out.

 No IVF cycle guarantee pregnancy so you should keep yourself ready for all possible circumstances after the two weeks wait.
 This wait can make or break and you can’t deny this.
 But you should follow the above tips to keep your pregnancy chances higher after embryo transfer.